 - cinnamon stick - 1

-- fresh ginger- garlic paste - 1 Tbsp
+- fresh ginger- garlic paste - 1 tablespoon

 - Salt to taste

-- 1 Tbsp Ghee/ Olive oil vegan version
+- 1 tablespoon Ghee/ Olive oil vegan version

 - Wash the Kale and Spinach leaves and set aside.
 Soak paneer cubes in hot water till use.